Stéphane Gendron: Provincial and federal politics

 In February 2007, Gendron declined a bid to run for the Parti Québécois in his hometown riding of Huntingdon, claiming family reasons and the wish to complete his term as mayor.
 During the 2007 Quebec general election, he supported the Action démocratique du Québec party.
 In April 2008, Gendron called for Mario Dumont's resignation, claiming that he is especially disappointed with the way the ADQ leader has handled the immigration issue since becoming Leader of the Opposition.

 At once, Gendron was approached by the Conservative Party of Canada to be a candidate for the federal election of 2008.
 He declined the offer, distanced himself from the party's foreign policy and endorsed the Bloc Québécois.

 Following the ADQ's disappointing results in the 2008 election, Gendron expressed an interest in running for the party leadership in the event of Dumont's resignation.

+Personal life

+Gendron has a daughter, writer, Virginie Chaloux-Gendron.
+As of 2025, the two have no contact with each other.